-Last but not the least, make sure to not neglect to review your notes and edit them according to what is required and what is redundant.
+Last but not the least, make sure not to neglect to review your notes and edit them according to what is required and what is redundant.

 Editing helps you clear out unimportant points or illegible phrases or words.
-Reviewing and clearing out the mess helps form a clear understanding of what was being taught in class and recognizing the crucial concepts at a deeper level.
+Reviewing and clearing out the mess helps form a clear understanding of what was being taught in class and recognize the crucial concepts at a deeper level.

 Original: Source3 Common Note-Taking Methods to Simplify Studying

 Now that we have established the important and useful strategies in knowing how to take good lecture notes, let’s take a look at three useful note-taking methods that will help students in writing constructive lecture notes and ace their upcoming exams.